zgb7mtr/yii2-gii-crud-gentelella/README.md

 to the require section of your composer.json.

-To use this extension, add to main config in gii section following code:
+To use this template, add to main config in gii section following code:

 ```php
     'gii' => [